Hair diseases

 Chronic diffuse effluvium

-Chronic diffuse effluvium, also known as chronic diffuse hair loss, is a condition in which there is uniform thinning of hair across the entire scalp over a long period of time...
+Chronic diffuse effluvium, also known as chronic diffuse hair loss, refers to a condition in which there is a gradual, even thinning of the hair across the entire scalp over a prolonged period of time…

 Effluvium

-Effluvium refers to excessive hair loss that goes beyond normal levels.
-This condition can have various causes and occur in different forms, affecting both the scalp and...
+Effluvium refers to excessive hair loss that exceeds the normal amount.
+This condition can have various causes and manifest in different forms, affecting both the scalp and…

 Folliculitis